 Saint Gianna Beretta Molla was a wife, mother, and physician.
 She lived her life believing wholeheartedly in Divine Providence and with a fervent desire to carry out God’s will even when that required great sacrifice.

-As the family comes under attack in so many different ways, as the importance of self is elevated and the maternal instinct is squashed, Saint Gianna’s virtuous life is a reminder of the truth about the dignity of the human person and of marriage and family life.
+As the family comes under attack in so many different ways, as the importance of self is elevated and the maternal instinct is often denied in the world, Saint Gianna’s virtuous life is a reminder of the truth about the dignity of the human person, and of marriage and family life.

 Saint Gianna’s Early Life

-At the age of 15, while attending a retreat, Saint Gianna made resolutions which would form the basis of her entire life.
-These resolutions included offering all her joys, disappointments and sufferings to Jesus, a firm hatred of mortal sin and offending God, and the desire for a holy death.
+At the age of 15, while attending a retreat, Saint Gianna made resolutions that would form the basis of her entire life.
+These resolutions included offering all her joys, disappointments, and sufferings to Jesus, along with a firm hatred of mortal sin and offending God, and the desire for a holy death.

 Saint Gianna became very involved with Catholic Action where she taught young girls.
 She studied diligently and became a doctor, believing it to be an opportunity to serve others and to bring the soul to Christ.
 Her greatest desire was to join her brother Alberto in Brazil as a missionary.
 However, this was not God’s plan for her life.

-Instead marriage was to be her vocation, a vocation she embraced completely.
+Instead, marriage was to be her vocation.
+It was a vocation she embraced completely.
 Talking of family life, Saint Gianna remarked “You must adapt yourself all the time to family life because you cannot enter into this way if you do not know how to love.
-To love means the desire to perfect oneself and the loved one, to overcome selfishness and to give oneself.
+To love means the desire to perfect oneself and the loved one, to overcome selfishness, and to give oneself.
 Love must be total, full, complete, governed by God’s law and it must carry over into eternity.”